mwl10/hetast/README.md

               000111.81-092508.2_DR_iband.csv
 ```

-Where the object name must be separated by an underscore from the rest of the filename so the objects can be matched properly (in the multivariate case)
-and the lightcurves must be in subdirectories labeled by the name of the band, i.e. g, i, b, r.
+Where the object name must be separated by an underscore from the rest of the filename so the objects can be matched properly to handle the multivariate case and the lightcurves must be in subdirectories labeled by the name of the band, i.e. g, i, b, r.
+In the univariate case, you still must place your light curves in a band folder, but the naming convention doens't matter.

 Additionally, the light curve files should be CSV with time, mag/flux, magerr/fluxerr in the first 3 columns respectively.
 If your csvs don't have the mag/flux starting in the first column you can provide a --start-col (the default is 0).